ONSdigital/blaise-instrument-data-tool/README.md

 </packageSourceCredentials>
 ```

+Replace `<SOURCE_NAME>`, `<USERNAME>`, and `<PAT>` with the appropriate values.

 ## Usage

-* Start the application in Visual Studio to launch the Windows Forms UI.
+1. Launch the application in Visual Studio to open the Windows Forms UI.
-* Enter the Blaise connection details in the fields provided.
+1. Enter your Blaise connection details in the provided fields and click Connect.
-* Click the Refresh button and the available server parks and questionnaires should be populated.
-* Select the desired server park and questionnaire.
+1. Select your desired server park and questionnaire.
-* Set the start primary key and how many cases you would like created.
+1. Specify the start primary key and the number of cases you wish to create.
-* Click the Create button to start creating cases.
+1. Click Create to generate cases.

 The cases will be populated with dummy sample data, see the `CaseDataModel.cs` file.

-Cases can also be created from a JSON file, this allows you to populate any fields you like, see the `SampleCases` folder for some examples.
+Cases can also be created from a JSON file, this allows you to populate any fields you like, see the `CaseFiles` folder for some examples.

+If a field does not exist in the questionnaire, the tool will skip it without causing errors.

+**Important:** Existing case data is cleared each time new data is loaded.